14islands/14islands-com-v2/app/blog/_posts/2017-02-15-responsible-push-notifications-on-the-web.md

 ## Show me the code!

 The [OneSignal documentation](https://documentation.onesignal.com/docs/web-push-setup) is quite good.
-Howe er, it doesn't include a full example for our approach, so let's go through it in this post.
+However, it doesn't include a full example for our approach, so let's go through it in this post.

 As a start, we added OneSignal to our site.